Thinking of ways to market your small business can be overwhelming, especially when considering the cost and return on investment.

 Personas usually come out of the combination of market research and insights obtained from your customers themselves.
 Surveys, interviews, polls, and other methods are some of the ways you can gather information from your customers.

 Remember that you want to speak to a broad sample of your customers, both good and bad.
-Negative feedback is often just as valuable (or more so) than positive as it helps you determine where you need to improve, and sometimes what kind of customer you don’t want to target.
+Negative feedback is often just as valuable (or more so) than positive as it helps you determine where you need to improve and sometimes what kind of customer you don’t want to target.

 Use your employee’s email signatures more effectively

-One really simple marketing tactic you can try is to take advantage of your staff’s email signatures.
+One straightforward marketing tactic you can try is to take advantage of your staff’s email signatures.
 Every email sent by your staff is a contact point between your company and your customers and another opportunity for a marketing message.
 It’s relatively easy to have a bit of text added to every outgoing email.

 We’re not talking about embedding giant banner ads or long-winded copy at the end of every email.
 A short sentence with a call to action can work well and is unobtrusive enough to avoid being crass or too opportunistic.